May 2013 Stockholm riots: Analysis

 The justice minister, Beatrice Ask, said "Social segregation is a very serious cause of many problems."

 Reports suggested that the unrest had been fed by substandard schools and an undercurrent of racism, unemployment, a failure to integrate minorities, and rising social inequality.
 Some cited the riots as evidence of the failure of Sweden's immigration policy.
 Others referred to the recent OECD report that showed a rapidly widening gap between Sweden's rich and poor.

 After Aftonbladet published figures indicating that 13 of the 16 youths arrested had police records, the Swedish criminologist Jerzy Sarnecki stated that he was not surprised.
 Sarnecki believes that the disturbances had not been caused by one single incident, but that the rioters were expressing a general dissatisfaction with unemployment levels, standards of education and the police service, and drew parallels with the 2011 England riots.
-A local political group, Megafonen, had claimed at the start of the disturbances that they were cause by the recent shooting by police of a 69-year-old man in Husby who had allegedly threatened to kill the officers with a machete.
+A local political group, Megafonen, had claimed at the start of the disturbances that they were caused by the recent shooting by police of a 69-year-old man in Husby who had allegedly threatened to kill the officers with a machete.
 Sarnecki dismissed this idea, saying that it was mostly an excuse.
 Psychologist Arnulf Kolstad argued that the disturbances were an understandable and necessary reaction to social segregation.
 He suggested that they should be welcomed like most Nordic people welcomed the Arab spring.